 Once home, she visited her primary care provider, Dr. Anupama Channarasappa, MD, Internal Medicine, who instructed her to take pain medicine, apply heat and ice, and rest.

 Even after some relief, though, Claudia continued to feel limited by her pain.
-Diagnosed with osteoarthritis, she consulted with Dr. Channarasappa and began participating in a physical therapy program at UPMC Centers for Rehab Services (CRS) in Natrona Heights.
+Diagnosed with osteoarthritis, she consulted with Dr. Channarasappa and began participating in a physical therapy program at UPMC Rehabilitation Institute in Natrona Heights.

 Dr. Channarasappa also suggested Claudia see a specialist to find out if more could be done to help with the pain.